Danny Ings laughs, put his head in his hand and rolls his eyes.

 Shane took his coaching badges to try and coach not only his son but others to play the game the right way instead of being worried about winning, as the part he played in Danny’s journey to the top cannot be underestimated.

 “We started off by the police training college in Hamble.
-They said to us, there is some ground over there, you can have it,” Parker explained.
+They said to us, there is some ground over there, you can have it,” Andy Parker, one of Ings’ former coaches explained.
 “It used to be a pitch but was badly run down.
 We said, ‘what do you think?
 Can we make a pitch out of this?’
 We set up the goals, measured the pitch and set it all up and that’s where it all started.
 We did it all ourselves.”

 Scoring 11 goals in some games, winning every individual trophy going and often leaving school early to be picked up at a motorway petrol station by Bournemouth’s reserve team on the way to a game, Ings clearly needed a chance at the next level.